 As part of it the NIHR Three School’s Dementia Research Programme’s commitment to developing research capacity in dementia-related practice, we are inviting applications for Individual Dementia Career Development Awards.

-We are seeking high-quality applications for research career development awards from individuals who have a commitment to developing the evidence base to improve dementia-related practice in England.
-Applicants can request funding of up to £30,000.
+We are seeking high-quality applications for research career development awards from individuals who are committed to developing the evidence base to improve dementia-related practice in England.
+Applicants can request funding of up to £60,000.

 The NIHR Schools for Primary Care Research (SPCR), Public Health Research (SPHR) and Social Care Research (SSCR) (“three Schools”) have joined together in a unique collaboration between leading academic centres in England on a programme of research and related work on dementia funded through the National Institute for Health and Care Research (NIHR).